Module extendr_api::prelude

 Array

-with one, two or three dimensions. - Array zip macro: lock step function application across several arrays and producers.
+- Array zip macro: lock step function application across several arrays and producers.

 - Call a function or primitive defined by a text expression with arbitrary parameters.
-This currently works by parsing and evaluating the string in R, but will probably acquire some shortcuts for simple expessions, for example by caching symbols and constant values.
+This currently works by parsing and evaluating the string in R, but will probably acquire some shortcuts for simple expressions, for example by caching symbols and constant values.

 - Concatenate arrays along the given axis.